An Explainable Deep Learning-Based Method For Schizophrenia Diagnosis Using Generative Data-Augmentation: Introduction

-Moreover, one issue in using deep structures for medical applications is their black-box structure \cite{gunning2019xai}.
+Moreover, one issue in using deep neural networks for medical applications is their black-box structure \cite{gunning2019xai}.
 Indeed, it is not clear why the model decides to categorize a person as a patient or a healthy one which is required to make these systems trustworthy \cite{tjoa2020survey,salimi2022type}.
-Consequently, to increase the explainability of our method, we use the LIME algorithm to detect the features in the input that have contributed to a positive or negative diagnosis, effectively addressing the issue of lack of trustworthiness in medical diagnosis systems for our study.
+Countless studies have used deep learning models for the diagnosis of various diseases and disorders, but very few have aimed to explain their models' internal workings using explainable algorithms capable of providing insight into these non-linear deep models.
+Consequently, to increase the explainability of our method and address this gap, we use the LIME algorithm to detect the features in the input that contribute to a positive or negative diagnosis.
+This approach effectively mitigates the issue of lack of trustworthiness in medical diagnosis systems for our study.

 The remainder of this paper is structured as follows: First we review the related studies and present the contributions of the current article.
-Next, Section 2 describes the fundamental concepts and the methodology used in this study.
-Section 3 discusses the experiments and the results of each and finally in the last section we conclude our work.
+Next, Section II describes the fundamental concepts and preliminaries necessary for this study and Section III the methodology used in this study.
+Section IV discusses the experiments and the results of each and finally in the last section we conclude our work.